DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 **Notes:**
-- Using a Login a system/application or persion can login to the SQL instance.
+-

 > **Note:**
+>  Using a Login a system/application or persion can login to the SQL instance.
 >  To allow both Windows and SQL logins to connect, ensure the server is set to **Mixed Authentication Mode**.

-**Path:**
+**To change the Authentication Mode:**
-`SQL Server Instance → Properties → Security → Server Authentication → SQL Server and Windows Authentication mode`
+`SQL Server Instance → Properties → Security → Server Authentication → SQL Server and Windows Authentication mode` ⚠️ this requires SQL server restart to change the authentication mode.

-✅ This enables **Windows Authentication** and **SQL Server Authentication**.
-⚠️ After changing this setting, make sure to **restart the SQL Server service** for the change to take effect.

 ## Create Login with least privilage.